dongliang3571/Java-Notes/README.md

 `@Conditional`s that create a DataSource for you, because you have set specific properties (think: spring.datasource.url)?
 Or `@Conditional`s that boot up an embedded Tomcat server for you because you have the Tomcat libraries on your classpath?

+Spring Boot is just a couple of AutoConfigurations classes (== normal Spring `@Configurations`), that create @Beans for you if certain @Conditions are met.

+Three of the most important conditions are

+`@ConditionalOnClass`.
+Checking for dependencies or rather specific classes of dependencies (think: Tomcat, HikariCP, etc).

+`@ConditionalOnProperty`.
+Self-explanatory.

+`@ConditionalOnMissingBean`.
+If the user specified his own, e.g. DataSource, already, then Spring Boot won’t try to create its auto-configured one.

+That is what is meant by "opinionated defaults" on the Spring Boot homepage.

 https://www.marcobehler.com/guides/spring-boot